← Back to Skills / Marketplace / glassmorphism

 The background is part of the design

-Glassmorphism doesn't work without a strong background.
-The gradient, image, or blur behind the glass elements isn't decoration — it's what makes the glass effect visible.
-The background and the UI are designed together, not separately.
+Glassmorphism requires a strong background.
+The gradient, image, or blur behind the glass elements is what makes the glass effect visible.
+The background and the UI are designed together.

 03